Chrismettal/Shimano-E-Tube/README.md

 **USB routed outside**

 Extremely ugly and not yet fixed in any way, but good for today.
-(Watch me not change this every)
+(Watch me not change this ever)

 ![UglyUSB](/img/UglyUSB.jpg)